offbynull/portmapper/README.md

 The Port Mapper project aims to be resilient when it comes to faulty responses, especially when using UPnP-IGD.
 The code

-1. parses XML as text, based on patterns/heuristics (works around issues such as invalid XML syntax/invalid XML structure/incorrect capitalization/etc..)
+1. parses XML as text, based on patterns/heuristics (works around issues such as invalid XML syntax/invalid XML structure/incorrect capitalization/etc..).
-1. attempts requests multiple times when the device responds with a failure (works around temporary network failure and other temporary hiccups that cause bad response codes)
+1. attempts requests multiple times when the device responds with a failure (works around temporary network failure and other temporary hiccups that cause bad response codes).

 #### How does this library discover NAT-PMP and PCP gateway devices?